-A special feature of the Final Round III reaction time training systems allows you to train alone, against yourself.
+A special feature of the Final Round IV reaction time training systems allows you to train alone, against yourself.
 See how to set the tree mode to single user in the above Tree Mode section.
 When you have selected the single user mode, the system will automatically stage up and run in the opposite lane.
-The unit will initially have a reaction time of .030 over (ie: .430 or .530 depending on tree speed) if the fixed mode setting is equal to zero.
+The unit will initially have a reaction time of .030 if the fixed mode setting is equal to zero.
 After the first run, the unit will run reaction times that equal your average reaction time.
 This allows you to constantly try to beat yourself.
 We feel this is this best type of training you can get.
 If you would rather train against a fixed number, you may do so as follows.
 Go to the Fixed Mode using the mode button.
-Then use the right +/buttons to adjust the reaction time to the fixed time you wish to train against.
+Then use the right +/- buttons to adjust the reaction time to the fixed time you wish to train against.

 More on how to set the reaction time you practice against is in the FIXED section on page ten.